sajro94/ValheimModPack/Universal/BepinEx/plugins/DasSauerkraut-Terraheim/README.md

 [Nexus](https://www.nexusmods.com/valheim/mods/803?tab=description)

 ### Patchnotes
+**v1.3.0**
+- Added three new types of bombs!
+The Fire, Frost and Lightning Bomb
+- Rebalanced Folcbrand to better fit the upcoming two handed weapon update
+- Fixed issue with leather pants not scaling
+- Actually fixed bug where set bonuses would not improve when an armor was uptiered for real this time.
+- Fixed bugged particle effects for Forstasca and Blackmetal pickaxe
+- The stutter bug has been fixed, we're just waiting on the release of the merged ValheimLib and JotunnLib!
 **v1.2.1**
 - Reworked Silver armor set bonus!
 It now provides a damage boost while below a set health percentage.
 You can prevent healing by crouching too!
 - Replaced the Blackmetal Axehammer's alternate attack with an AoE slam ala Stagbreaker.